Public Offering of Shares

 Deliver Significant Returns to Investors

 We aim to deliver significant five-year rolling annual returns to Shareholders, measured net of all costs, fees and Punakaiki Fund-level taxes.
 We believe that strong returns are achievable based on the underlying growth rates of the Portfolio Companies and new companies that we invest in.
-We also believe that this value will manifest providing that we continue to hold those companies over the long term.
-Value may also be delivered through sale of our investments.
+We also believe that this value will manifest providing that we continue to hold those companies over the long-term, and we will reinvest into companies with this perspective.
+Value may also be delivered through the sale of our investments.

 We aim to be able to eventually meet our internal expense obligations (including the payment of the Management Fee) through dividend flows from Portfolio Companies, rather than by raising new capital.